 Pulse Connect Secure (PCS) gateway contains a use-after-free vulnerability that can allow an unauthenticated remote attacker to execute arbitrary code.

 A use-after-free vulnerability that can be reached via a license server handling endpoint may allow a remote, unauthenticated attacker to execute arbitrary code on a vulnerable Pulse Connect Secure gateway system.

-Every system that is running PCS 9.0R3 or higher or 9.1R1 or higher is affected.
+Every system that is running PCS 9.0R3 or higher or 9.1R1 through 9.2R11.3 is affected.
 Having the license server configuration enabled is NOT a prerequisite to being vulnerable.
 The vulnerable endpoints are present regardless of whether the system is an actual license server or not.

 This vulnerability is being exploited in the wild.